MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

   - D365CE
 ---

-# Use Relevance Search to search for rows
+# Run a Relevance Search to search for rows

 [!INCLUDE[cc-data-platform-banner](../includes/cc-data-platform-banner.md)]